dpretet/axi-crossbar/doc/issue15_security.md

 These bits are treated as orthogonal attributes.

-In the crossbar fabric, each AXI master port is statically configured with a `TRUSTED` label.
+In the crossbar fabric, each AXI master port is statically configured with a `TRUSTED` attribute.

 `TRUSTED` : 1 bit